 During the months of April and May, it is not uncommon to see long processions of what people commonly refer to as 'Itchy Grubs' (ochrogaster lunifer) marching head to tail as they search for new food sources.
 These grubs mainly feed on various species of wattle.

 They build nests at the base of food source trees or in the canopy.
 Prior to winter the grubs burrow into the ground and emerge in summer as bag-shelter moths.
 If you encounter these grubs, do not touch them as their hairs and the white powdery scale that they produce in nests can cause dermatitis and allergic reactions such as red swollen skin rashes.

-If you find a nest that is causing a problem in a park or other public area, please phone Council's Parks and Environment office on 07 4970 0700
+If you find a nest that is causing a problem in a park or other public area, please phone Council on (07) 4970 0700.

 For other wildlife emergencies and enquiries, please contact the Department of Environment and Heritage Protection on 1300 130 372.